 The journey of finding our light is not an easy path.
 It’s a winding road that leads through difficult territory.
 It’s also the most worthwhile thing a person can ever do.
-This is a short story about the journey my husband and I have been on this year in pulling together and finding our light.
+This is a short story about the journey my husband and I have been on this past year, pulling together and finding our light.

 About the time COVID-19 descended on the world and global self-quarantines set in, I was contacted by my cousin, Lon Calloway, about helping him publish a book of his hilarious—and sometimes harrowing—stories culled from his career working on ships.
 Although I had offered several years earlier to help him, this was the moment for that seed to take root and sprout.